-Creating Vigo the Carpathian, and the Ghostbusters II Ending You Never Saw
+Creating Vigo the Carpathian, and the Ghostbusters II Ending Fans Never Saw

 Glen Eytchison was deep in the planning stages of his next theatrical production when he got a phone call from Industrial Light & Magic.
 It was early 1989, and employees at George Lucas’s famed visual effects house needed to create a painting of a 16th-century Carpathian warlord that could come to life for director Ivan Reitman’s Ghostbusters sequel.
 They had to do it fast: The movie was due to come out in June.
 Could Eytchison help them?

 What followed was a whirlwind month in which Eytchison and his team created a painting that would terrify moviegoers, sewed together Vigo the Carpathian’s costume, built a physical set of the painting, and shot footage of Wilhelm von Homburg as Vigo—complete with warlord outfit and facial prosthetics—stepping out of that set to fight the Ghostbusters.
-Eytchison, his crew, and ILM had no idea that their creation would become an iconic movie villain.
+Eytchison, his crew, and ILM had no idea that their creation would become an iconic movie villain ... or that a lot of their living painting wouldn't ever make it to the big screen.

 When he flew up to meet with Muren at ILM’s headquarters, then located in San Rafael, California, Eytchison intended to talk them out of using his services.
 “When all is said and done, the Pageant is about wood, unbleached muslin, paint, and light,” he says.
 “It’s not easy—in fact, it's very difficult—but it’s based on common sense: Eliminate the shadows and the set will look flat.
 I didn’t want them to go, ‘We’re paying this guy and that’s all you have to do?’”